 Here, $\lambda_k$ are the eigenvalues of the transfer matrix $E(J, J^\prime) = \sum_{i=1}^l A_i(J) \otimes A_i(J^\prime)$.
 The state is normalized so $|\lambda_k| \leq 1$.
 If we denote $\lambda_1$ the largest (in absolute value) of these eigenvalues, the second equality is obvious and motivates the definition of the \emph{fidelity per site}

-Importantly enough, it inherits the same properties from $F$, being thus a distance measure fully characterizing the QPT.
+Importantly, it inherits the properties of $F$, being thus a distance measure fully characterizing the QPT.
 Besides, it has an important advantage (over $F$).
 In \eqref{Flambda} the orthogonality catastrophe is explicit.
 For $ N $ large enough, two ground states with $ J \neq J^\prime $ have exponentially small fidelity, regardless of whether or not they belong to the same phase.
-This alerts to the failure of $ F $ as a distance to solve the transition.
-Using \eqref{Flambda} and \eqref{lambdadef} we note that $ \lambda_1 = \lim_ {N \to \infty} \lambda $, \emph {i.e.} a scale factor independent of size.
+This alerts to the failure of $ F $ as a distance measure to resolve the transition.
+Using \eqref{Flambda} and \eqref{lambdadef} we note that $ \lambda_1 = \lim_ {N \to \infty} \lambda $, \emph {i.e.} $\lambda_1$ is a scale factor independent of size.
 The use of the fidelity per site as a measure prevents the orthogonality catastrophe.